strongdm/charts/deployments/sdm-relay/README.md

 * A [StrongDM Gateway/Relay Token](https://www.strongdm.com/docs/admin-ui-guide/network/gateways)

 > [!NOTE]
-> To get a Gateway Token you'll need an external address to register.
-You may change this external address after creation with the StrongDM CLI.
+> To get a Gateway token, you'll need an external address to register.
+If you don't have such an address during installation of this chart, you may create a Gateway in the Admin UI with a placeholder name.
+You may change this value after creation with the StrongDM CLI.

 ## Installing the Chart